Made-in-Slovakia/rac/PCSX2/README.md

 ## Update notifications

-If you want receive notification about updates and also about new mods, you can use [Atom/RSS feed for this repository](https://github.com/Made-in-Slovakia/rac/commits/main.atom).
+If you want to receive notification about updates and also about new mods, I recommend using [Atom/RSS feed for this repository](https://github.com/Made-in-Slovakia/rac/commits/main.atom).
 It is standard Atom/RSS feed source and can be used with most of news reader apps.

-Link to Atom/RSS feed: [https://github.com/Made-in-Slovakia/rac/commits/main.atom](https://github.com/Made-in-Slovakia/rac/commits/main.atom)
+Link to Atom/RSS feed [https://github.com/Made-in-Slovakia/rac/commits/main.atom](https://github.com/Made-in-Slovakia/rac/commits/main.atom)

+Or follow me directly on Reddit, where I post major updates as well, usually [u/Made-In-Slovakia](https://www.reddit.com/user/Made-In-Slovakia/)

 ## Patches / Mods / Cheats